lental/MyTwitch/README.md

 To make this I used:
 * Twitch's stream and auth_token APIs
+* Google IMA
 * gson
 * okhttp
 * RecyclerView
 * ExoPlayer
 * AsyncTasks
 * Navigation Views
+* Charles

+Time:
+Session 1: ~5 hours for most of the app
+Sesssion 2: 1.5 hours for IMA integration